plone/guillotina/docs/source/contrib/dbusers.md

 ## Installation

-- add `guillotina_dbusers` to list of applications in your guillotina configuration
+- add `guillotina.contrib.dbusers` to list of applications in your guillotina configuration
 - install into your container using the `@addons` endpoint using `dbusers` as id.

 Available content types: